Frequently asked questions

 I know the above makes pastel paintings sound very delicate but they are actually sturdier than it sounds, as long as they are treated with care your painting will outlive you!

 I hope you enjoy your pastel painting for many years to come as much as I enjoyed creating it.
+I have worked creating pet portraits in pastels for many years like this and you can read my satisfied clients testimonials.

 My waiting list is normally 8-10 weeks, but this can be longer in busier periods such as Christmas.
 If you want a pet portrait for Christmas please order in plenty of time, I start getting enquiries for Christmas gifts in early September.